Huguitis/aoi.js-documentation/src/functions/Misc/joinSplitText.md

 ---
 title: $joinSplitText
-description: $joinSplitText will join all text split elements by a given seperator.
+description: $joinSplitText will join all text split elements by a given separator.
 id: joinSplitText
 ---

-`$joinSplitText` will join all text split elements by a given seperator.
+`$joinSplitText` will join all text split elements by a given separator.

 ## Usage